 The generation and analysis of data that were not available earlier open a new spectrum of possibilities for an AI to:

-- Change the buyer-seller dynamic: the internet of things shifts completely (and counterintuitively) the attention from the hardware to the software.
+- Change the buyer-seller dynamic: The internet of things shifts completely and perhaps counterintuitively the attention from the hardware to the software.
 The sensors (and their costs) are becoming irrelevant and the post-sales improvements that a manufacturer can do without changing the hardware are the real secret sauce to make an AI more efficient.